-- CG3 Knowledge in basic and technological subjects that will enable students to learn new methods and theories, and - provide them the versatility to adapt to new situations.
+- CG 3.
+Knowledge in basic and technological subjects that will enable them to learn new methods and theories, and - equip them with versatility to adapt to new situations.

 CE4 Ability to understand and apply the basic knowledge of general chemistry, organic chemistry and inorganic chemistry, and their applications in engineering.

 - D2 CT2 Problems resolution.

 - D10 CT10 Self learning and work.

 - D17 CT17 Working as a team.